Connect with others who understand.

 • Getting help — Call a local mental health crisis team or 911 if there’s a risk of violence.

-If you’re concerned about safety, especially the risk of self-harm or violence, call the Suicide and Crisis Lifeline at 988 for immediate support.
+If you’re concerned about safety, including the risk of self-harm or violence, or any mental health or substance abuse crisis, call or text 988 to reach the Suicide and Crisis Lifeline.
+Support is available for free at any time of day, seven days a week.

 Talk to a Doctor if You’re Concerned About Aggression

-If you or a loved one is showing signs of aggression related to schizophrenia — or you’re worried it might happen — it’s important to talk to a mental health professional, such as a psychiatrist.
+If you or a loved one is showing signs of aggression related to schizophrenia — or you’re worried it might happen — it’s important to talk with a mental health professional.
 They can do a risk assessment to help determine if someone with schizophrenia is in danger of being aggressive.
-A healthcare provider who is trained and skilled at understanding schizophrenia can help ease your worries and make sure that person with this condition gets the right treatment and support.
+A healthcare provider who is trained and skilled at understanding this mental health condition can help ease your worries and ensure that the person with schizophrenia gets the treatment and support they need.

 They can also help if you or your loved one has been a victim of aggression or violence.
 You don’t have to handle these situations alone.
 Your healthcare team can provide the support you need to heal and stay safe in the future.